iiasa/Condor_run_R/configuring.md

 Default value: `1000000`

-Estimate of the amount of execute-host-side disk space required per job for storing transient and output data.
+An estimate of the amount of execute-host-side disk space required per job for storing intermediate and output data.
 Specify the value in [KiB](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units) units.
+The submit script will add to the uncompressed size of the bundle to yield an estimate of the overall storage requirement of the job.
+This sum is used to allocate disk space for a job when it is started on an EP.

-This value is added to the uncompressed size of the bundle.
-The sum is used to reserve disk space for a job when it is started on an EP.
-You can find a job's summed memory use at the end of its `.log` file after it completes.
+You can find a job's actual, requested (with added uncompressed bundle size), and allocated disk space at the end of its `.log` file after it completes.
 When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)` = TRUE`, the submit script will analyse the `.log` files of the jobs for you at the end of the run, and produce a warning when the `REQUEST_DISK` estimate is too low or significantly too high.

-**:point_right**Note:** your jobs will get scheduled only in "slots" of EPs that have sufficient disk to satisfy your request.
+**:point_right:Note:** your jobs will get scheduled only in "slots" of EPs that have sufficient disk to satisfy your request.
 To see what disk resources your cluster has available issue [`condor_status -avail -server`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html).

 ### RUN_AS_OWNER